1. When is the next police exam?

 6. How do I request a tour of the North Andover Police Department?

-Please contact the Operations Division Commander Lt.
-Charles Gray at 978-683-3168 for an appointment.
+Please contact Chief of Police Charles Gray at 978-683-3168 for an appointment.
 Tours are given on a limited basis and are available to small youth groups, business organizations and neighborhood groups.

 7. I am moving to a neighborhood in North Andover and would like more information on crime statistics in that area.
 How do I obtain this information?